-A company and as a team you should celebrate employee wins, no matter how small.
-Leaders must be able to recognise and provide feedback to their employees on a personal and company wide scale.
-This can be through real time chats, video calls, an announcement on your EasyShare SharePoint intranet news page, or on Yammer or even as part of an established rewards scheme you have in place.
+As a company and as a team, you should celebrate employee wins, no matter how small.
+Leaders must be able to recognise and provide feedback to their employees on a personal and company-wide scale.
+This can be through real-time chats, video calls, an announcement on your EasyShare SharePoint intranet news page, or on Yammer or even as part of an established rewards scheme you have in place.

 Microsoft Teams new stay connected experience will also help individuals strengthen relationships with their colleagues by making it easy to praise top collaborators for key achievements and to schedule one-on-ones to catch up.

 The key to a successful workplace is to cultivate an open, safe and trusting environment for employees and leaders alike.
 Especially, at a time when a large proportion of the workforce are working remotely, leaders have no choice but to trust their employees to do their work at home.

 A Raconteur article titled “The role trust plays with a remote workforce “ they reported that “employees in high-trust organisations are better at collaborating, more productive and show greater loyalty than their peers in low-trust companies”.